cultuurnet/stoplight-docs-authentication/docs/methods.md

 # Overview

-Each publiq API supports one or more authentication methods, depending on the functionality that it provides.
+Each publiq API supports one or more authentication methods, depending on the security that it requires.

 ## When to use which method

 Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.

-There are 4 possible scenarios for an endpoint:
+There are 5 possible scenarios for an endpoint:

+1. The endpoint requires **no authentication** at all.
+For example fetching the JSON representation of a specific event from UiTdatabank.
-1. The endpoint allows [client identification](#client-identification).
+2. The endpoint requires **[client identification](#client-identification)**.
 You will only need to include your client id in the request and you don't need a token.
+For example Search API.
-2. The endpoint accepts both [user access tokens](#user-access-tokens) and [client access tokens](#client-access-tokens).
+3. The endpoint accepts **both [user access tokens](#user-access-tokens) or [client access tokens](#client-access-tokens)**.
 You can pick whatever token type is best suited to your situation.
 See their respective documentation for more info.
-3. The endpoint requires _specifically_ [**client** access tokens](#client-access-tokens) .
+4. The endpoint requires [**client** access tokens](#client-access-tokens) _specifically_.
 You will need to fetch a token using your client id and secret from a backend.
-4. The endpoint requires _specifically_ [**user** access tokens](#user-access-tokens).
+5. The endpoint requires [**user** access tokens](#user-access-tokens) _specifically_.
 You will need to let your end user log in through UiTID and use the resulting token.

 You can find the authentication method(s) that an endpoint supports in its own documentation.

-> ##### Most common scenarios
-> Usually an endpoint will either require **client identification**, or it will require a **token of any kind**.
+Usually an endpoint will either require **client identification**, or it will require a **token of any kind**.
 Only very few endpoints will require a specific token type.

 ## Client identification